3. Dog Owner Training Instead Of Dog Training

 it is most often a sign that their owner needs training.

-3.1 If you need training, check the trainer
+3.1 If you need training, first check the trainer

-We have also seen the importance of a differentiated approach when it comes to normal training or neutralisation of problematic behaviour.
-With the cornerstones Relationship – Socialisation/Education – Training and the cube, you are now able to assess a dog trainer. should you require support.
+In the previous chapter, «Attachment and Trust instead of Goodies», we looked at the needs of dogs and the importance of taking a differentiated approach when it comes to normal training or addressing behavioural problems.
+With the cornerstones of relationship/attachment – socialisation/training – education and the cube, you are in a position to evaluate «a dog schoo» should you or your dog require training.

 Here are some questions you should ask a trainer before you commit: